-PRELIM is divided into four types of worksheets: (i) Summary worksheets, (ii) inputs and results worksheets, (iii) calculation worksheets, and (iv) data and constants worksheets:
+PRELIM is divided into four types of worksheets: (i) Summary worksheets (sheet tab color: black), (ii) inputs and results worksheets (sheet tab color: red), (iii) calculation worksheets (sheet tab color: blue), and (iv) data and constants worksheets (sheet tab color: green):

-- The summary worksheets include an Overview worksheet that provides model's authors and version, a brief description of each of the worksheets as well as PRELIM's copyright statement.
-It also includes a ChangeLog worksheet that summarizes changes and updates in the model. - The inputs and results worksheets constitute the user interface and provide all basic options to run the model and display live updates to the main results.
-The calculation worksheets are where most, if not all, of the calculations take place using specific modelling methods at a process unit level and at a system level. - The data and constant worksheets support the calculation worksheets with fundamental data (i.e., PRELIM default technical specifications database that can be overridden by advance users) and supporting data (i.e., necessary data for inputs to outputs data transformation).
+- The summary worksheets include an Overview worksheet that provides an author list, past and current versions of the model, a brief description of each worksheet, a copyright statement, and a ChangeLog worksheet that summarizes changes and updates. - The inputs and results worksheets include a user interface and provide all basic options to run the model and display live updates to the main results.
+The calculation worksheets are where most, if not all, of the calculations take place using specific modelling methods at both process unit and system level. - The data and constant worksheets support the calculation worksheets with fundamental data (i.e., PRELIM default technical specifications database that can be overridden by advance users) and supporting data (i.e., necessary data for inputs to outputs data transformation).